 Family Practice Doctors (FPs): FPs specialize in the care of the entire family.
-Some choose to provide maternity care as well, in which case they tend focus on healthy, low-risk pregnancies.
-They can perform a cesarean birth, but (for better of for worse) they don’t have as much experience doing them as other types of doctors.
+Some choose to provide maternity care as well, in which case they tend to focus on healthy, low-risk pregnancies.
+Some of them can perform a cesarean birth, but (for better or for worse) they don’t have as much experience doing them as other types of doctors.

-Obstetrician, or Obgyn: Most women in the US will give birth with an Obgyn.
+Obstetrician, or OB/GYN: Most women in the US will give birth with an OBGYN, which stands for obstetrician/gynecologist.
 They spend 4 years after medical school studying pregnancy and childbirth.
-They can treat both low and high-risk moms and can perform a cesarean section, if needs be.
+They can treat both low and high-risk moms and can perform a cesarean section if need be.

 Certified Nurse Midwife (CNM): CNMs are registered nurses who have earned a master’s degree specializing in pregnancy and birth.
 They focus on healthy, low-risk pregnancies and consult with doctors as needed.
 They do not perform cesarean births but can do many other procedures.

 In this guide, I’ve only touched on the most common doctors and midwives in a hospital birth.
 But there are other types of caregivers, including:

 - Perinatologist (specialist for high-risk pregnancies)

 - Certified Midwife

 Are you interested in learning more about the best OBGYN or midwife options for a home birth or birth center?
 Or want to take a deeper dive into the difference between physicians and midwives?